-New families may apply for student admission to LCS for the current school year through the end of the second quarter of the given school year, provided class space is available.
+New families may apply for student admission to LCS for the current school year by January 10 of the given school year, provided class space is available.
 LCS gives preference to any students who are in the candidate pool (see definition below).
-Families wishing to apply early for the following school year will be allowed to do so approximately one year in advance, beginning in the fall.